Azure/azure-powershell/src/ResourceMover/examples/Get-AzResourceMoverRequiredForResources.md

 /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourcegroups/psdemorm/providers/microsoft.network/networksecuritygroups/psdemovm-nsg
 ```

-Get a list of required resource ARMIDs that needs to be added with the specified resource
+Get a list of required resource ARMIDs that are required to be added, to add the specified resource.